Chart Color Schemes

 Point Clare is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Point Clare, as per the latest Census evaluation, 85.8% of dwellings were houses while 14.1% consisted of semi-detached homes, apartments, and other types.
-This is compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Point Clare's dwelling structure, as per the latest Census, consisted of 85.8% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Point Clare stood at 38.0%, with mortgaged dwellings at 36.0% and rented ones at 26.0%.
-The median monthly mortgage repayment was $2,000, below Sydney metro's average of $2,427.
-The median weekly rent in Point Clare was $380, compared to Sydney metro's $470.
+The median monthly mortgage repayment was $2,000, lower than Sydney metro's average of $2,427.
+Median weekly rent in Point Clare was recorded at $380, compared to Sydney metro's $470.
 Nationally, Point Clare's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing